Épisodes

 Jun 26 2025

-In this conversation, Dr. Catherine Quinlan and Dr. Claudia Rankins discuss the complexities of raising biracial Black boys, focusing on identity, education, and cultural representation.
+In this conversation, host Dr. Catherine Quinlan discusses with guest Dr. Claudia Rankins, the complexities of raising biracial Black boys, focusing on identity, education, and cultural representation.
 They explore the challenges faced by mixed-race families, the importance of parental involvement, and the subtle forms of racism that can impact children's development.
 The discussion emphasizes the need for strong Black cultural identity and Black representation in media and education, as well as the role of parents in advocating for their children's needs.
 In this conversation, Catherine Quinlan and Claudia Rankins explore the complexities of raising children in a racially diverse environment, the importance of character building, and the role of education in shaping identity.
 They discuss the expectations placed on Black children, the significance of HBCUs, and the challenges posed by modern technology and social media.
 The dialogue emphasizes the need for awareness and understanding in navigating these issues, particularly in the context of Black representation and the future of Black children.

 About Dr. Claudia Rankins: